-- 10. A separate Academic Misconduct Procedure applies to all taught elements of programmes of study at the University, including undergraduate programmes, taught postgraduate study and taught elements of research degrees. - 11.
-Where allegations of plagiarism are identified in formative assessments3 or in drafts of work as part of the routine supervisory contact during the candidature4 Schools will normally provide feedback to PGRs on the University expectations of Academic Integrity and provide training and support.
-Concerns must be reported to the Director of PGR Studies (or Head of School) and the Progress Support Process should be considered.
+- 11. A separate Academic Misconduct Procedure applies to all taught elements of programmes of study at the University, including undergraduate programmes, taught postgraduate study and taught elements of research degrees. - 12.
+Where allegations of plagiarism are identified in formative assessments2 or in drafts of work as part of the routine supervisory contact during the candidature3 Schools will normally provide feedback to PGRs on the University expectations of Academic Integrity and provide training and support.
+Concerns must be reported to the Director of PGR Studies (or Head of School) and the Progress Support Process should be considered. - 13.
+Re-use of earlier work in the following scenarios is acceptable and would not constitute an academic misconduct offence (e.g. 'Self-plagiarism'): - a.
+Work presented for an earlier degree/qualification where this has been declared and approved in accordance with the regulations to Ordinance X; - b.
+Work presented as part of the transfer submission or Annual Progress Review which is then used in the thesis submission; - c.
+Work which is published and is then presented and declared in the thesis4 - 14.
+Some allegations may need to be referred to the separate Protocol for investigating and resolving allegations of misconduct in academic research.
+Please see the guidance on the website.
+Advice can be sought from the Secretariat and Doctoral College Operations on a case by case basis.

-2 Offences include activities which may be commonly described as 'contract cheating' or purchase of work from 'essay mills', and subscription use of online tutors and online homework sites.
+1 Offences include activities which may be commonly described as 'contract cheating' or purchase of work from 'essay mills', and subscription use of online tutors and online homework sites.

-3 for example the First Formal Progress Report or an Annual Progress Review
+2 for example the First Formal Progress Report or an Annual Progress Review

-4 For example draft chapters submitted to the Supervisor for comment
+3 For example draft chapters submitted to the Supervisor for comment